itzzsayeed/ML-Project-Mammogram-masses-prediction/README.md

 * SVM
 * Neural network.

+While, Logistic Regression and Neural networks performed better than other models we experimented.

-Any suggestion regarding this project for its improvement is always welcome. email: saidul.rnd@gmail.com
+Thank you for you time.
+Any suggestion regarding this project for it's improvement is always welcome. email: saidul.rnd@gmail.com